Dignity: Religion

 An Islamic view of dignity is crystallized in the Quran through the selected biographies of Noah, Abraham, Joseph, David, Moses, Mary, Jesus, Muhammed, and others (differing from the narratives in the Bible, which the Quran claims were corrupted).
 Individuals such as these are presented as role-models of dignity because they did not abandon their self-respect by bowing to social pressures.
 When faced with the fear of disapproval, poverty, hunger, death etc. these individuals held firm in their sense of right and wrong, which was in-line with Divine ordinances.
 "The right course is that on which one keeps his attitudes, ambitions and requirements subjected to the Divine Laws; and in this way leads a balanced and graceful life.
 Such a person has grasped the most trustworthy support which will never fail him" (Quran 31:22).
 Such individuals are given the title of Muhsineen, who faced immense pressures but held firm in their positive actions.
 God awarded these individuals with authority and status in the land, and this reward is open to anyone who proves themselves worthy: "We bestow such honour and position on all those who lead their lives according to Our Laws."
 (Quran 37:80) Those who fall into this category are also afforded Divine protection from their mistakes: "Therefore We have saved you and your son from this.
 We have done so because We keep those who lead their lives according to Divine guidance safe from such mishaps."
 (37:104–105) The Quranic State that Muhammad began in Medinah sought to protect human dignity, since in a Quranic Welfare State individuals are free to work and live without the pressures faced by the threat of poverty, and thus can obey God's Laws as free individuals, contributing as part of a unified brotherhood working towards achieving humanity's full potential.
 Elaborations on dignity have been made by many scholars of Islam, such as Mohammad-Ali Taskhiri, head of the Islamic Culture and Communications Organization in Iran, in 1994.
 According to Taskhiri, dignity is a state to which all humans have equal potential, but which can only be actualized by living a life pleasing to the eyes of God.
 This is in keeping with the 1990 Cairo Declaration on Human Rights in Islam, which states that "True faith is the guarantee for enhancing such [basic human] dignity along the path to human perfection".

-Ultimately, the Buddhist understanding of human dignity is rooted in the idea that people are able to choose the path of self-perfection.
+The Buddhist understanding of human dignity is rooted in the idea that people are able to choose the path of self-perfection.
 The state of self-perfection, a condition of fully developed courage, wisdom and compassion, is described as Buddhahood or enlightenment.
 The idea that all people—all life, in fact—have this potential is expressed by the concept, stressed particularly in the Mahayana tradition, that all living beings possess Buddha nature.